mjblee20/JS-Algorithms/README.md

-# LeetCodeDaily
+# JS-Algorithm/Problems

-A daily practice of LeetCode problems.
+A daily practice of solving JavaScript coding problems.